jetbrains-academy/scala-tutorial/Type Classes/Type Classes/task.md

 ## Parametrization with Ordered

-There is already a class in the standard library that represents orderings.
+There is already a class in the standard library that represents orderings:

       scala.math.Ordering[T]

-provides ways to compare elements of type `T`.
+It provides ways to compare elements of type `T`.
 So instead of parameterizing with the `lessThan` operation directly, we could parameterize with `Ordering` instead: